neurocod/DbgMsgBox/README.md

 3) your GUI app does not format json in message box

 ## Then all you need is:
-1) build  this solution
+1) build  this solution (to create executable which will be launched)
-1) #include msgBox.h` in your project or copy function from it (named `msgBox`)
+1) #include `msgBox.h` in your project or copy function from it (named `msgBox`)
-3) Maybe modify path to your build location and then use it, something like:
+3) Maybe modify path to your build location (or add it to path) and then use it, something like:

 	msgBox(R"({"name":"param1","param2":6,"arr":[1, 2, 3]})");